A few days go I played a bit with a naive implementation of Bloom

 A few months ago I stumbled into the problem of Akka logging, specifically

-ClassNotFoundException when using akka.event.slf4j.Slf4jLoggingFilter
+ClassNotFoundException when using akka.event.slf4j.Slf4jLoggingFilter, just by

 following the details of the Logging - SL4J section of Akka